abreslav/async-proto/KEEP-COROUTINES.md

 }
 ```

-Here, `asyncExample` is a function that receives a block which is a bofy of a coroutine ("colambda") as an argument.
+Here, `asyncExample` is a function that receives a block which is a body of a coroutine ("colambda") as an argument.
 Under the hoods this block is translated into a state machine, and the parameter type for `asyncExample` is not
 a function type (e.g. `() -> Unit`), but an interface `Coroutine` that exposes functions to initialize the coroutine,
 start its execution, etc: